andrasq/node-prom-pushgateway/README.md

 - `listenTimeout` - how long to retry to listen() on the configured socket
 - `readPromMetrics` - function to retrieve Prometheus metrics for inclusion in a `/metrics` report, default none.
+- `gateway` - use the proviced Gateway object instead of creating a new one.
+  This option is ignored by `forkServer`.

 Other config settings are ignored.